Fokke-/bartender.js/README.md

 ### Bars

-Each bar will receive unique class name based on it's name and mode.
+Each bar will receive class names based on it's position and mode.

 ```css
 /* Styles for all bars */